vlandham/captain_z/out/captain_z.md

 Captain Z would be dead and drown, her stolen chest lost for certain, if it weren't for that great tangle of ropes aboard the Sea Breaker.

-The same ropes had nearly allowed her to escape by tangling up the sleepy pirate, had now narrowly saved her life.
+The same ropes that had allowed her to escape by tangling up the sleepy pirate, had now narrowly saved her life.

-As she fell off the side of the ship, some of that rope had wrapped around her left foot.
+As she fell off the side of the ship, some of the rope wrapped around her left foot.
 Now Captain Z was dangling by her leg twenty feet below where she started on the deck, and upside-down, but hanging right above her own little rowboat.

 What luck!